Viet281101/ITLMAU/Semestre_5_L3/Moteur_de_Jeux/TP/TP3/README.md

-# 3D Démo -- Beautiful Animation (Fireflies & Effects)
+# 3D Demo -- Beautiful Animation (Fireflies & Effects)

 A demo on graphic effects and pretty animated in 3D with the 3D JavaScript game engine (Three.js)